Girish8271/Sentiment-Analysis-of-E-commerce-product/README.md

 # Sentiment-Analysis-of-E-commerce-product
-This is my Sentiment Analysis project, to sentiment of user openion
+This is my Sentiment Analysis of E-commerce product review project, to sentiment of user openion
 <br>
 Author - Girish Kumar (AKTU)